Athlyn Green lives on an acreage and enjoys the flowers, plants, and bushes therein.

-A Safe and Fun Craft For Kids
+A Safe and Fun Pumpkin Carving Alternative for Kids

 Homeowners that have gardens often have an over-abundance of certain vegetables, one of them being zucchini.
 If you've produced an abundant crop and are looking for ideas as for what to do with your zucchinis, why not let your kids carve them?